-Details in the "incident" appeared in the American press, which featured American and Iranian military aircraft in the 2013 year.
+Details of the "incident" appeared in the American press, which featured American and Iranian weapons aviation back in 2013.
 Previously, the information was classified, but this year it was gradually made public.
 However, it is not entirely clear what secrecy was associated with.

 So, some time ago, the Pentagon spokesman George Little reported that the Iranian Air Force McDonnell Douglas F-4 Phantom fighter-interceptors took to the air to intercept the American multi-purpose drone MQ-1 Predator.